Lecrapouille/zipper/README.md

 make coverage -j`nproc --all`
 ```

-A coverage report is created an opened.
-If you do not desire generating the report.
+A coverage report has created an opening.
+If you do not desire to generate the report.
 ```shell
 cd tests
 make -j`nproc --all`